asterick/struct.js/README.md

 ### Struct.js Syntax

-Struct.js only interprets the characters: A-Z, 0-9 and _ as indentifier characters, and identifiers my not begin with a number.
+Struct.js only interprets the characters: A-Z, 0-9 and _ as indentifier characters, and identifiers may not begin with a number.
 The top level entity must be surrounded with curly braces.
 C style comments are supported.